Credit Card Machine

 A smart terminal is a modern type of credit card machine.
 Instead of a number pad with a small screen, you typically get a large touchscreen.
 It's like a smartphone vs. an old cellphone.

-They usually come integrated with POS software, so it does more than just processing (whereas a standard terminal is only basic card reading).
-You can set discounts, issue refunds/exchanges, manage inventory, and more right on the machine.
+They usually come integrated with POS software, so it does more than just processing.
+You can set discounts, issue refunds/exchanges, manage inventory, manage employees, and more right on the machine.

 Some may even have other hardware features, like a receipt printer or scanner, all built into one sleek package.
 They're also often wireless so you can bring it around the store.